|Academic Profile |

 Assistant Professor, School of Humanities

-Her doctoral dissertation won the Arthur and Mary Wright Prize for outstanding work on non-Western history at Yale.
-It was also shortlisted for the ICAS Book Prize in 2019, awarded by the International Convention for Asian Studies for the best dissertation in the humanities.
+Her most recent scholarship centers on religion and ecology in upland Southeast Asia during the long nineteenth century, examining the interconnections between land-use conversions, indigenous environmentalism and religious change.
+For this work, her PhD dissertation has won the Arthur and Mary Wright Prize for outstanding work on non-Western history at Yale.
+It was also shortlisted for the International Consortium of Asian Scholars (ICAS) Book Prize in 2019 for the best dissertation in the humanities.

 |I am currently working on a book manuscript based on my PhD dissertation titled, "Spiritual Anthropocene: Ecology of Conversion in Maritime Southeast Asian Uplands."
 The book is under contract with University of Washington Press (anticipated publication, 2021).|

 My project uses the North Sumatran highlands as a case study to examine how mass religious conversion from animism to monotheism was catalyzed by the transformation of the environment as well as large- scale migration working as a holistic system embedded in global networks.
 I am building on this research to develop a monograph that demonstrates how religious beliefs about the natural world have a dialectical impact on environmental management due to this interconnected global network.
 Of central interest are the following questions: how do religious beliefs shape a maritime Southeast Asian environmentalism?
 Conversely, how do changes to our local environments impact religious thought?
 The project will also further interrogate the idea of the Anthropocene to examine how the concept goes beyond geology and material landscapes as well as time by factoring in how sacred landscapes overlay natural ones.